 KAUSHIK RAY (KR): Thank you.

-(AB): Before we get into the future of business resilience, let's talk a bit about how organizations have traditionally approached it.
+(AB): Before we get into the future of business resilience, let's talk a bit about how organisations have traditionally approached it.
 So historically, who's been responsible for business resilience?

 (AB): What limitations do you see with this arrangement?